Related: The Best Women's Flip Flops of 2019

-Following closely behind the leaders were the KEEN Newport H2 and the KEEN Clearwater.
+Following closely behind the leaders is the KEEN Clearwater.
 KEEN's proprietary rubber is up to most tasks, handling loose pebbles on steep terrain well while traveling both up- and downhill.
-These models received lower marks because of their tendency to inspire insecurity on the steepest downhills.
+This model received lower marks because of its tendency to inspire insecurity on the steepest downhills.

 This metric is based on the number of adjustment points sported on each model, how easy they were to adjust, and how well they conformed the product to the foot.
 This metric spread out the competition across the board, as the adjustment methods varied from model to model.
 This metric was worth 20% of the overall score.

 Both the Bedrock Cairn Adventure and the Teva Tirra received top adjustability scores.
-The Cairn Adventure employs a unique combo of a velcro ankle strap and a sliding top strap, as well as a high hook for even more adjustment.
+The Cairn Adventure employs a unique combo of a Velcro ankle strap and a sliding top strap, as well as a high hook for even more adjustment.
 All of these combined to give a considerable amount of adjustment potential, and testers were able to lock in the best fit quickly.
 Once that fit was locked in, adjusting the Cairn Adventure to take it on and off and loosen or tighten it for different applications was a cinch.
 The Tirra's three-point adjustment system provided a superior fit in the toe while giving classic ankle-strap adjustability.
 While these methods are vastly different, they both performed above the rest of the pack.

-Two models — the Chaco Z/Cloud 2, the Z/Volv X2, and the ZX/2 — have continuous straps that flow in and out of the shoe's sole and over the foot.
+The three Chaco models — the Z/Cloud 2, the Z/Volv X2, and the ZX/2 — have continuous straps that flow in and out of the shoe's sole and over the foot.
 These models are supremely adjustable so that you can get just the right fit.
 However, making adjustments is time-consuming, and since adjusting one strap means adjusting them all, quick tweaks are out of the question.
 It also takes time to get the hang of adjusting these, so plan to spend some quality time getting your Chacos just right before you hit the trail.